Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Introduction

 While both approaches show promise, they introduce significant computational overhead.
 Chain-of-thought \cite{wei2023chainofthoughtpromptingelicitsreasoning} prompting increases token generation, tree-structured sampling requires exploring multiple solution paths \citep{liu20251b}, and mixture of agents \citep{wang2025mixtureofagents} demands running several specialized agent configurations simultaneously.
 This computational burden raises critical questions about efficiency: how can we optimize the trade-off between computational resources and reasoning performance?
 Which inference-time scaling methods deliver the best results for different model architectures?
 How do reasoning models compare to conventional models under varying computational budgets?

 These questions remain largely unsolved in the current literature.
 Prior work has primarily focused on fine-tuning strategies \citep{yu2025dapo0,xie2025logicrl} or simple inference evaluations \citep{brown2024large}, with limited attention to systematic evaluation of inference-time compute scaling across model types.
-Furthermore, the emergence of specialized reasoning models demands a thorough reassessment of established inference-time methods, as these models may respond differently to such techniques compared to their non-reasoning counterparts.
-Our work tries to bridge this gap by conducting a comprehensive analysis of verifier-free inference-time scaling methods across both reasoning and non-reasoning models.
-We specifically focus on verifier-free approaches due to their broader applicability—they do not require specialized reward models or additional training, making them more accessible and generalizable across different domains and applications.
+Furthermore, a line of works suggest that inference-time compute can be more effective than model parameter scaling \citep{snell2024scaling}---these findings were largely established prior to the widespread availability of specialized reasoning architectures like DeepSeek-R1.
+Consequently, there is a lack of systematic evidence regarding whether this equivalence holds across different model classes.
+Furthermore, existing research often relies on resource-heavy process-reward models (PRMs), leaving the potential of reward-model-free (RM-free) scaling methods relatively misunderstood.

-Through extensive experimentation, we construct Pareto fronts that reveal efficiency-performance trade-offs, demonstrating that majority voting—particularly when weighted by reasoning length—provides an optimal balance between computational cost and reasoning performance.
-Furthermore, we demonstrate that conventional non-reasoning models, even with substantial inference-time budgets, consistently underperform compared to reasoning models.
-For reasoning models, our analysis reveals that sophisticated methods like mixture-of-agents, best-of-N, and sequential revisions offer minimal improvements over the simple majority-voting baseline.
-Our research provide the following \textbf{key contributions}:
+Our work bridges this gap by conducting a comprehensive analysis of RM-free inference-time scaling across both reasoning-optimized and general-purpose architectures.
+We specifically focus on trained-verifier-free approaches to investigate the upper bounds of intrinsic model reasoning without external supervision.
+Our results challenge the compute-equivalence narrative, revealing a fundamental ``reasoning floor'': a performance plateau that non-reasoning models cannot escape, no matter how much inference compute is spent.
+On the other hand, for reasoning-optimized models, we find that increasing method complexity (e.g., sequential revision) often yields diminishing returns compared to simple majority voting.
+Our research provides the following key contributions: